MovingBlocks/TempDoc/Contributor-Guide.md

 Texturing
 ---------

-We're purposedly using low-res textures akin to Minecraft to allow the massive number of blocks in the world to render efficienctly.
+We're purposely using low-res textures akin to Minecraft to allow the massive number of blocks in the world to render efficiently.
 We're not opposed to an optional higher res mode if it can perform well enough, but are not putting effort toward that goal unless one or more contributors step up to that particular plate.
 In the meantime here are some helpful bits for low-res texturing!

    * One contributor's guide to how he makes blocks (and he's made dozens, so it works!): http://board.movingblocks.net/viewtopic.php?f=5&t=313
    * Current starting texture pack (made for Minecraft) is Good Morning Craft by Louis Durrant hosted at http://www.carrotcakestudios.co.uk/gmcraft/